25-year-old woman hurt in Seaside Heights hit and run

 Cangelosi was thrown approximately 20 feet north by the impact.

-The driver the fled the scene.
+The driver then fled the scene.

 Cangelosi was transported to Community Medical Center.
 Her condition was not released.